 The family of a man who died whilst in the residential care of homelessness and addiction charity, Turning Point, have had their claim for damages for his death dismissed.
-Andrew Hughes, 34, had a history of alcoholism and homelessness when he attended Turning Point Scotland’s “Link Up” service centre in Glasgow.
+Francis Hughes, 34, had a history of alcoholism and homelessness when he attended Turning Point Scotland’s “Link Up” service centre in Glasgow.
 Mr Hughes was admitted after an initial assessment, but died shortly afterwards in one of the service’s residential units.
 The court dismissed the pursuers’ claim made under the Damages (Scotland) Act 2011 finding that there had been no breach of any duty of care by the defender.

 The pursuers brought their claim under section 4(3)(b) of the Damages (Scotland) Act 2011 which allows for the family of a deceased person to claim damages where the negligence of the defender is shown to have caused or contributed to the death.

 In order to prove a claim in negligence, it must first be established that the defender owed a duty of care to the deceased.
 The pursuers sought to establish that a duty of care was owed by the defenders to the deceased, and that when the deceased passed away in the care of the defenders, this duty was breached.
 Further, the pursuers argued that the defenders were obliged to ensure a “safe system for the admission and treatment” as part of their duty of care.

 Prior to his admission to the Link Up service, the deceased was given an initial assessment upon arrival, which was conducted by Mr McCourtney, a project worker at the charity.
 Mr McCourtney also carried out a clinical institute withdrawal assessment (CIWA) on Mr Hughes.
 The CIWA showed that Mr Hughes was in need of alcohol detoxification treatment, which would require medication such as diazepam.